Rohde-Schwarz/shim-review/README.md

 -------------------------------------------------------------------------------
 URL for a repo that contains the exact code which was built to get this binary:
 -------------------------------------------------------------------------------
-Please use the Dockerfile in https://github.com/Rohde-Schwarz/shim-review/tree/rohdeschwarz-shim-x64-20210401 to build and verify our shim bootloader.
+Please use the Dockerfile in https://github.com/Rohde-Schwarz/shim-review/tree/rohdeschwarz-shim-x64-20210711 to build and verify our shim bootloader.
 We are using https://github.com/rhboot/shim/releases/download/15.4/shim-15.4.tar.bz2

 -------------------------------------------------------------------------------
 What patches are being applied and why:
 -------------------------------------------------------------------------------
 **msabi.patch** Using the ms_abi calling convention for the SHIM_LOCK protocol function invocation.
+**bypass_bootoptions.patch** Bypass bootoption parsing and second stage loader name assembly.

 -------------------------------------------------------------------------------
 If bootloader, shim loading is, GRUB2: is CVE-2020-14372, CVE-2020-25632,